Click the following links to complete the individual award nomination forms here and the individual grant forms here.

 BCTLA Honorary Life Membership Award

-The British Columbia Teacher-Librarians’ Association recognizes the commitment and achievement of teacher-librarians who have made outstanding contributions to the BCTLA.
+The British Columbia Teacher-Librarians’ Association recognizes the commitment and achievement of individuals who have made outstanding contributions to teacher-librarianship, school libraries, and/or the BCTLA deserving of an honourary lifetime membership.

 Criteria: